The Flask Mega-Tutorial Part VIII: Followers

 Filters

-The join operation gave me a list of all the posts that are followed by some user, which is a lot more data that I really want.
-I'm only interested in a subset of this list, the posts followed by a single user, so I need trim all the entries I don't need, which I can do with a filter() call.
+The join operation gave me a list of all the posts that are followed by a user, which is a lot more data that I really want.
+I'm only interested in a subset of this list, the posts followed by only one user, so I need to remove all the entries I don't need, which I can do with a where() clause.

 Here is the filter portion of the query: